There are two variants of this:

 - An aircraft symbol is visible right at the center of the display (for moving-map-style displays) or aft (LED-style displays) with a small distance indication.

-- An undirected target is shown with small distance / strong signal and at my own altitude.
-On PowerFLARM Portable, this would show as a small circle around the own aircraft symbol.
+- A non-directional target is shown with small distance and/or strong signal and at the same altitude.
+On PowerFLARM Portable, this would show as a small circle around the ownship symbol.

-In both cases, the problem is due to the PowerFLARM displaying the signal from the own transponder (Mode-C, Mode-S, or ADS-B).
-Normally, these signals are removed automatically, but there are conditions under which this fails.
+In both cases, the problem is due to the PowerFLARM displaying the signal from the own transponder (Mode-C/S or ADS-B).
+Normally, these signals are filtered out automatically, but there are conditions under which this fails.

 The following points should be verified:

-- Is the 24-bit address configured correctly on PowerFLARM?
-In the FLARM configuration tool, the entry "ICAO 24-bit address, hexadecimal" should be verified.
-The address should be entered as it appears in the aircraft paperwork.
-It should consist of 6 letter, 0-9 and a-f, the case does not matter.
+- Is the 24-bit ICAO aircraft address configured correctly on PowerFLARM?
+In the FLARM configuration tool, the entry "ICAO 24-bit aircraft address, hexadecimal" should be verified.
+The address must be entered as it appears in the aircraft documents.
+It consists of 6 characters, 0-9 and a-f.
+The case does not matter.

 - Is the "Transponder type" set correctly in the FLARM configuration tool?